Maximum Spontaneous Magnetization and Nambu-Goldstone Mode

-\begin{theorem} For strictly positive temperatures $\beta^{-1}>0$, the limit in (\ref{msbeta}) for the spontaneous magnetization $m_{\rm s}$ exists.
-Further, the spontaneous magnetization $m_{{\rm s},\beta}$ is equal to the maximum spontaneous magnetization over all of the translationally invariant thermal equilibrium states in the infinite volume. \end{theorem}
+\begin{theorem} For strictly positive temperatures $\beta^{-1}>0$, the value $m_{{\rm s},\beta}$ of (\ref{msbeta}) is independent of the choices of the sequences in the two weak$^\ast$-limits, $\Lambda\nearrow\ze^d$ and $B\searrow 0$, in (\ref{rhoB}) and (\ref{def:rho0}).
+Namely, the value $m_{{\rm s},\beta}$ of the spontaneous magnetization is uniquely determined.
+Further, the spontaneous magnetization $m_{{\rm s},\beta}$ is equal to the supremum of the spontaneous magnetizations over all of the translationally invariant thermal equilibrium states in the infinite volume. \end{theorem}

 The proof is given in Sec.~\ref{Sec:SponMagFiniteT}.